 Free tuition doesn't mean free college, students point out

+There are 1 comment on the SFGate story from 18 hrs ago, titled Free tuition doesn't mean free college, students point out.
+In it, SFGate reports that:

-They don't mean to sound ungrateful, but ...
-New York public college students who would stand to gain from the nation's most ambitious free-tuition proposal are quick to point out a sobering reality from their own meager finances: Free tuition doesn't mean free college.
+In this Wednesday Feb.
+1, 2017, photo, Brooklyn College students walk between classes on campus in New York.
+They don't mean to sound ungrateful, but New York public college students who would stand to gain from the nation's most ambitious free-tuition proposal are quick to point out a sobering reality from their own meager finances: Free tuition doesn't mean free college.

 Add your comments below